0sAND1s/HCCmd/readme.txt

 Known issues:
 - Using the program on 5.25 disks will report 640KB free instead of 320KB.
 There's no system call to determine if running on 3.5 or 5.25 floppy drive.
 - Format and Disk copy commands don't ask for confirmation.
-- File copy and disk copy only work with dual drive setup currently (both A: and B:).
-Single drive copy not implemented.
-- The file viewer will load only the first 20KB from a file, as much as it fits in RAM.
 - By default, HC computers have drive B: configured for 5.25 inch drives, so using 3.5 drives will work, but errors can be encountered when accesing the second hald of the disk.
 There is a strap on the IF1 board that can enable 3.5 drives (80 tracks).